-(b) The Attorney General, upon request of the board, shall institute in the superior court in and for any county-wherein in which the diversion or use is threatened, is occurring, or has occurred appropriate an action for the issuance of injunctive relief as may be warranted by way of temporary restraining order, preliminary injunction, or permanent injunction.
+(b) The Attorney General, upon request of the board, shall institute in the superior court in and for any county-wherein in which the diversion or use is threatened, is occurring, or has occurred-appropriate an action for the issuance of injunctive relief as may be warranted by way of temporary restraining order, preliminary injunction, or permanent injunction.

 - (c) (1) Any person or entity committing a trespass as defined in this section may be liable for a sum in an amount not to exceed five hundred dollars (\$500) for each day in which the trespass occurs.
-The the greater of either of the following amounts: - (A) One thousand dollars (\$1,000) for each day in which the trespass occurs for the first enforcement proceeding or five thousand dollars (\$5,000) for each day in which the trespass occurs for any subsequent enforcement proceeding. - (B) The highest market value of the water subject to the trespass.
+The the greater of either of the following amounts: - (A) One thousand dollars (\$1,000) for each day in which the trespass occurs for the first enforcement proceeding or five thousand dollars (\$5,000) for each day in which the trespass occurs for any subsequent enforcement proceeding. - (B) The highest market value of the water subject to the trespass. - (2) The Attorney General, upon request of the board, shall petition the superior court to impose, assess, and recover any sums pursuant to this subdivision.
+In determining the appropriate amount, the court shall take into consideration all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the nature and persistence of the violation, the length of time over which the violation occurs, and, with respect to the violator, the ability to pay, the effect on the ability to continue in business, the corrective action, if any, taken by the violator, and other matters as justice may require.

-- (2) Civil liability may be imposed by the superior court for no more than three years preceding the filing of the complaint. - (3) The Attorney General, upon request of the board, shall petition the superior court to impose, assess, and recover any sums pursuant to this subdivision.
-In determining the appropriate amount, the court shall take into consideration all relevant circumstances, including, but not limited to, the extent of harm caused by the violation, the nature and persistence of the violation, the length of time over which the violation occurs, and the corrective action, if any, taken by the violator. - (4) Civil liability may be imposed by the board pursuant to Section 1055. - (e) - (d) All funds recovered pursuant to this section shall be deposited in the Water Rights Fund established pursuant to Section 1550.
+(3) Civil liability may be imposed by the board pursuant to Section 1055.